karol-depka/angular-firebase-app/README.md

 For running this project we need and npm installed on our machine.
 These are some tutorials to install node in different operating systems:

-*Its important to install the latest version of Node*
+*It's important to install the latest version of Node*

 - [Install Node and NPM on Windows](https://www.youtube.com/watch?v=8ODS6RM6x7g)
 - [Install Node and NPM on Linux](https://www.youtube.com/watch?v=yUdHk-Dk_BY)